Gastroesophageal Reflux Disease (GERD)/Heartburn

-GERD happens when gastric acid from your stomach backs up into your food pipe or esophagus.
+GERD happens when gastric acid from your stomach backs up into your food pipe (esophagus).

-A muscle at the bottom of the esophagus opens to let food in and closes to keep food
+A muscle at the bottom of the esophagus opens to let food in.
+And it closes to keep

-in the stomach.
-This muscle is called the LES or lower esophageal sphincter.
+food in the stomach.
+This muscle is called the lower esophageal sphincter (LES).
 When

 your LES relaxes too often or for too long, acid backs up into your esophagus.
 This